-- classification, status, salary scales, and workload equivalent to that of other comparable library employees, while reflecting the compensation levels and cost of living for those residing at distance learning sites;
+- classifications, status, salary scales, and workloads equivalent to those of other comparable library employees, while reflecting the compensation levels and cost of living for those residing at distance learning sites;

 - written policies establishing their status, rights, and responsibilities.
-Policy regarding faculty librarians should be consistent with the ACRL Standards for Faculty Status for College and University Librarians , http://www.ala.org/ala/mgrps/divs/acrl/standards/standardsfaculty.cfm, and
+Policy regarding faculty librarians should be consistent with the ACRL Standards for Faculty Status for College and University Librarians;

-- opportunities for continuing growth and development, including continuing education, professional education, and participation in professional and staff organizations.
+- opportunities for continuing growth and development, including funded training and continuing education, professional education, and participation in professional and staff organizations.

 1. Mission, goals, and objectives

-- develops a written statement of immediate and long-range goals and objectives for distance learning library services, which addresses defined needs and outlines the methods by which progress can be measured;
+- develops and maintains a written statement of immediate and long-range goals and objectives for distance learning library services, which addresses defined needs and outlines the methods by which progress can be measured;

-- promotes the incorporation of the distance learning mission statement, goals, and objectives into those of the library and of the originating institution as a whole;
+- promotes the incorporation of the distance learning mission statement, goals, and objectives into those of the library and of the originating institution;

 2. Needs and outcomes assessments

-The librarian-administrator is responsible for ensuring and demonstrating that all requirements for distance learning library services are met through needs and outcomes assessments, and other measures of library performance, as appropriate.
+The distance learning librarian is responsible for ensuring and demonstrating that all requirements for distance learning library services are met through needs and outcomes assessments, and other measures of library performance, as appropriate.

-The librarian-administrator assesses the existing library support for distance learning, its availability, appropriateness, and effectiveness, using qualitative, quantitative, and outcomes measurement devices as well as a written profile of needs.
+The distance learning librarian assesses the existing library support for distance learning, its availability, appropriateness, and effectiveness, using qualitative, quantitative, and outcomes measurement devices as well as a written profile of needs.

-The librarian-administrator regularly surveys distance learning library users to monitor and assess both the appropriateness of their use of services and resources and the degree to which needs are being met and skills acquired.
+The distance learning librarian regularly surveys distance learning library users to monitor and assess both the appropriateness of their use of services and resources and the degree to which needs are being met and skills acquired.

 Assessment instruments may include surveys, tests, interviews, and other valid measuring devices.
 These instruments may be designed specifically for the function being measured, or previously developed instruments may be used.
 It is critical, however, to choose carefully the instrument, the size of the sample, and the method used for sampling.
 The instrument should be valid, and the way it is used should be appropriate for the task.